Lyons Garage (Grand Forks, North Dakota)

-Lyons Garage is a building in Grand Forks, North Dakota that was built in 1929 and was listed on the National Register of Historic Places in 1982.
+Lyons Garage was a building in Grand Forks, North Dakota that was built in 1929 and was listed on the National Register of Historic Places in 1982.
 The rectangular building was built as an expansion of an adjacent Lyons Auto Supply company building that had been built in 1912.
-The 1912 building is not included in the National Register listing.
+The 1912 building was not included in the National Register listing.

-The Lyons Garage is one of two "outstanding" buildings, both one story and both "done in polychrome brick of yellow and red", that "represent the Tudor Revival", within the Downtown Grand Forks area whose historic resources were surveyed in 1981; the Northern Pacific Depot and Freight House is the other.
+The Lyons Garage was one of two "outstanding" buildings, both one story and both "done in polychrome brick of yellow and red", that "represent the Tudor Revival", within the Downtown Grand Forks area whose historic resources were surveyed in 1981; the Northern Pacific Depot and Freight House is the other.

-There has been reported paranormal activity in the building, including the apparition of small man in overalls carrying an old oil can.
+There had been reported paranormal activity in the building, including the apparition of small man in overalls carrying an old oil can.